 Sudden hugs and touching can be confusing or cause discomfort to an autistic.

-The work shown above is Copyrighted to AStory.
+The work shown above is Copyrighted to AStory .

 When Woo Young Woo broke up with Lee Joon Ho and did not explain her reasons, there were viewers who said she was inconsiderate and said that she used her autism as an excuse.
 As an autistic man or autistic woman, what is your take on it?
 Did she use her autism as an excuse?
 Was she inconsiderate of Joon Ho’s feelings?
 Why or why not?
+I had two neurotypical ex-girlfriends who broke up with me without explaining their reasons.
+Were they indifferent?
+No, I don’t think so.
+There is a reason behind their actions and we should not judge them.
+There are situations where men, women, autism, or neurotypicals cannot explain the reasons behind our decision.

 Lawrence